damfle/helm-charts/loki/README.md

 ## License

-This chart is licensed under the Apache 2.0 License.
+This chart is licensed under the ISC License.

 ## Links